Jaronem/powerapps-docs/powerapps-docs/developer/data-platform/webapi/update-delete-entities-using-web-api.md

 ## Update multiple records in a single request

 The fastest way to update multiple records of the same type in a single request is to use the [UpdateMultiple action](xref:Microsoft.Dynamics.CRM.UpdateMultiple).
-At the time of this writing, the [UpdateMultiple action](xref:Microsoft.Dynamics.CRM.UpdateMultiple).
 Not all standard tables support this action, but all elastic tables do.

 More information: